Joan-Adhiambo/yolo/explanation.md

 # Stage 2
 FROM nginx:alpine
 COPY --from=build /app/build /usr/share/nginx/html
+COPY nginx.conf /etc/nginx/conf.d/default.conf
 EXPOSE 3000
 CMD ["nginx", "-g", "daemon off;"]

 Multi-stage build:
 - Stage 1 (Node.js): Build the app, its dependencies and build tools
 - Stage 2 (Nginx): Serves the static build files, producing a smaller image.

+## COPY --from=build /app/build /usr/share/nginx/html:
+- This line copies the application built from the first build stage (the Node.js stage) into the Nginx image

+## Breakdown
-- COPY --from=build: Transfers build files from the first stage to Nginx container.
+- from=build: Transfers build files from the first stage defined as FROM node:14-alpine AS build to Nginxcontainer.
+- /app/build: Source path inside the Node.js container.
+- /usr/share/nginx/html: Destination path in the Nginx container.
+This is the default directory that Nginx uses to serve files.

+## COPY nginx.conf /etc/nginx/conf.d/default.conf:
+- Replaces the default Nginx configuration file with a custom one, nginx.conf.
+## Breakdown
+- nginx.conf: Your custom Nginx configuration file, stored locally.
+- /etc/nginx/conf.d/default.conf: The location of Nginx's default site configuration file inside the container.

 - EXPOSE 3000: port for serving the frontend.
 - CMD ["nginx", "-g", "daemon off;"]: Starts Nginx in the foreground to keep the container running.